 What can brands get out of using Snapchat?

-Snapchat can help you to grow your audience by offering them something real in return for engaging with your brand – whether that’s a fun and friendly news update, a discount on a new product or a customisable filter they can ‘collect’.
+Snapchat can help you to grow your audience by offering them something real in return for engaging with your brand.
+It could be a fun and friendly news update, a discount on a new product or a customisable filter they can ‘collect’.

 What are your top tips for brands using Snapchat?